theTransponster/Problem-Solving-/README.md

 # Problem-Solving-
-Different mathematical and daily problems, solved with C++, Python and Java
+Different mathematical, statistical and daily problems, solved with C++, Python and Java